rjframe/camino/README.md

 -daily      Sleep in
 ```

-Habit tracking will likely be in a JSON file, so you can easily edit it if
+Habit tracking will be in a JSON list file, so you can easily edit it if
 necessary and have options for tooling and reporting outside of camino (easy
-integration with inotify, etc.).
+integration with inotify, status bars, etc.).

 See [Design.md](Design.md) for the probable command-line interface.